isomorphic-software/smartclient-docs/classes/EditPane.md

 **Flags**: IR

 ---
+## Attr: EditPane.selectedBorder

+### Description
+Set the CSS border to be applied to the selection outline of the selected components.
+This property is used when [EditProxy.selectedAppearance](EditProxy.md#attr-editproxyselectedappearance) is `outlineMask` or `outlineEdges`.

+This value is applied as a default to [EditProxy.selectedBorder](EditProxy.md#attr-editproxyselectedborder).

+**Flags**: IR

+---
 ## Method: EditPane.getPaletteNodesFromJS

 ### Description
-Obtain [PaletteNodes](../reference.md#object-palettenode) from a JavaScript source representation.
+Obtain [PaletteNodes](../reference_2.md#object-palettenode) from a JavaScript source representation.

 By default, components that have [global IDs](Canvas.md#attr-canvasid) will not actually be allowed to take those global IDs - instead, only widgets that have one of the global IDs passed as the `globals` parameter will actually receive their global IDs.
 To override this behavior, pass the special value [RPCManager.ALL_GLOBALS](RPCManager.md#classattr-rpcmanagerall_globals) for the `globals` parameter.